 - In a large bowl, stir 2 cans sweetened condensed milk, 1/2 cup sour cream, 3/4 cup lemon juice and lemon zest until thoroughly combined.

-- To ensure the smoothest filling, sift your filling into your pie dish through a fine mesh sieve to get rid of lumps.
+- Optional: To ensure the smoothest filling, sift your filling into your pie dish through a fine mesh sieve to get rid of lumps (see notes).

-- Bake for 10-15 minutes or until you see small bubbles forming on the sides.
+- Bake for about 20 minutes or until the sides are starting to firm up but the middle is still a little jiggly (not soupy).
 Allow to cool slightly before chilling in the fridge so it can set completely, preferably overnight.

 - Serve with lemon whipped cream and toasted shredded coconut.